 Montana's plants belong to variety hypogaeum (Lesica et al. 2012).

-Pediomelum is derived from the Greek word pedi meaning 'plain' and melum meaning 'apple', but its reference to the plant is uncertain (Giblin et al. [eds.]
+Pediomelum is derived from the Greek word pedi meaning 'plain' or 'field' and melum meaning 'sweet' or 'honey', but its reference to the plant is uncertain (Giblin et al. [eds.]
 2018).

 Flowering late May-June.

 Pediomelum esculentum has a distinguishable flowering stem with dense, long, stiff spreading hairs (hirsute) on the stem and leaf petiole.

 Pediomelum hypogaeum is stemless above the ground and has appressed, stiff, straight, and sharp (strigose) hairs on its stems.

 Montana south to New Mexico and Texas (Lesica et al. 2012).

 (Click on the following maps and charts to see full sized version)